-Drugmaker resubmits women’s sex pill
+Drugmaker resubmits women’s sex pill to FDA

 Washington — The makers of a twice-rejected pill designed to boost female libido are resubmitting their drug to federal health regulators, following a recent lobbying blitz by politicians, women’s groups and consumer advocates aimed at pushing it onto the market.